Azure/azure-sdk/_posts/2020-05-12-new-azure-identity-features.md

 ### VisualStudioCodeCredential

-In your VS Code window, navigate to Extensions and install Azure Account (https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account).
-Then execute command "Azure: Sign In":
+The Visual Studio Code authentication is handled by an integration with the Azure Account extension.
+To use, install the Azure Account extension, then use View->Command Palette to execute the "Azure: Sign IN" command:

 ![]({{ site.baseurl }}{% link images/posts/05122020-vscode-sign-in.png %})

-The browser should navigate to a page under `login.microsoftonline.com` and direct you through the login process.
-Once you are sucessfully logged in, you will see a web page:
+This will open a browser that allows you to sign in to Azure.
+Once you have completed the login process, you can close the browser as directed.
+Running your application (either in the debugger or anywhere on the development machine) will use the credential from your sign-in.

 ![]({{ site.baseurl }}{% link images/posts/05122020-vscode-logged-in.png %})